Script Node

 With BuildBox you can make games without any coding expertise.
 However, it’s also possible to add code to your game by using JavaScript.
 Most standard JavaScript will work within BuildBox.
 This API will help you control many aspects of your game with BuildBox-specific functionality.

-Script Nodes (also called Script Components) consist of four functions by default: init(), start(), update(dt), signal(name, value, sender), and requested(name, value, sender).
+Script Nodes (also called Script Components) consist of four functions by default: init(), start(), update(dt), signal(name, value, sender, source), and requested(name, arg, sender).

 Function | Description |